Olav Nilsson: Olav Nilsson takes Älvsborg

 Soon the campaign against the League became so successful that Olav expanded it to the coast of Sweden, attacking the Swedes at every weak point he could find.
 In one of his attacks Olav managed to capture the Swedish fortress of Älvsborg in 1455 and garrison it with his own loyal men.
 This fortress was of vital importance to the Swedes due to its strategic location commanding the shipping routes between Denmark and Norway.
 In addition to occupying this favorable blocking position Ãlvsborg was also the major Swedish strongpoint in the small strip of land the Swedes had controlled since the mid-13th century, separating the Danish province of Halland from the Norwegian Bohuslen.
 The small coastal area of the province Västergötland was up until the 1658 Treaty of Roskilde Sweden's only access to the Skagerrak and the North Sea.

 At the time the relationship between Denmark and Sweden was very tense, and it was in this atmosphere that Olav offered to hand over the fortress to the Danes.
 Olav made it clear that he would only surrender the fortress into Danish hands if he was reinstituted to his former position in Bergen.
 If these conditions were not met he would hand Älvsborg back to the Swedes.
 In effect, Olav committed an act of extortion against the Danish Crown.
-As Ãlvsborg was of to great importance in the rivalry between Sweden and Denmark, the Danish King Christian I had no choice but to agree to the vigilante knight's demands.
+As Ãlvsborg was of to great importance in the rivalry between Sweden and Denmark, King Christian I of Denmark had no choice but to agree to the vigilante knight's demands.